mcdickenson/imagister/html/BlogPost.md

 The ICEWS data are collected from natural language processing of a continuously updated harvest of news stories, primarily taken from FactivaTM, an open source, proprietary repository of news stories from over 200 sources around the world.
 ICEWS utilizes news articles from over 75 electronic regional and international news sources and machine coded these events, using the Penn State Event Data Project's TABARI (Text Analysis By Augmented Replacement Instructions) software program [(Schrodt 2009)](http://qipsr.as.uky.edu/sites/default/files/Schrodt.EventData.Princeton2011.pdf) and a commercially developed java variant (JABARI).
 TABARI and JABARI use sparse parsing and pattern recognition techniques to machine code daily political events based primarily on a categorical coding scheme developed by the Conflict and Mediation Event Observation (CAMEO) project [(Schrodt and Yilmaz 2007)](http://eventdata.psu.edu/cameo.dir/CAMEO.CDB.09b5.pdf).
 The origins and scope of this project is described in detail in [O'Brien (2010)](http://www.mbr-pwrc.usgs.gov/jeh/ImperfectDetection/Refs/OBrien%20et%20al%20data%20paper.pdf).

 The GDELT data project is led by Philip Schrodt, Patrick Brandt, and Kalev Leetaru.
-The GDELT data aims to be a continuously updated "catalog of human societal-scale behavior and beliefs across all countries of the world".
+The GDELT data aims to be a continuously updated "catalog of human societal-scale behavior and beliefs across all countries of the world.''
 According to the documentation provided on their [website](http://gdelt.utdallas.edu), "GDELT event records are stored in an expanded version of the dyadic CAMEO format, capturing two actors and the action performed by Actor1 upon Actor2."
 From this design, it is possible to parse out the raw CAMEO actor codes, which facilitates direct user control of the data.
 In addition, for all events the Goldstein ranking score, a "tone" score, several indicators of "importance" based on media attention, and geo-referenced indicators are all provided.
 The data is available from January 1, 1979 to today.

 ## The Set Up